 The Association of the Councils of State and Supreme Administrative Jurisdictions of the European Union produces this database.
 It currently contains over 29,000 references to national decisions concerning community law, 1959 onwards, and is updated regularly.
 Analysis is available in French, and also in English for decisions before 8 September 2015.

-This site provides Government Explanatory Memoranda on EU documents submitted to Parliament April 2012 onwards, and information about parliamentary scrutiny of EU documents.
+This web page produced by the Cabinet Office provides Government Explanatory Memoranda on EU documents submitted to Parliament April 2012 onwards, and information about parliamentary scrutiny of EU documents.

 Developed by the Library and Faculty of Law of Tilburg University, and originally intended to be used by their students, DEsite gives a clear introduction to the structure of the institutions of the European Union and to their decision-making processes.

 The Publications Office is the official publisher for the European Union.
 Its site allows official publications to be searched or browsed by subject, and includes an archive of newsletters about new publications and products July 2013 onwards, with links to the EU Bookshop.
 It also has links to online resources managed by the Publications Office, such as EUR-Lex, the EuroVoc multilingual thesaurus and the online directory EU Whoiswho.

 This is a Factsheet (last revised September 2010, and now no longer updated) produced by the House of Commons Information Office describing how the United Kingdom Parliament scrutinises and seeks to influence the workings of the European Union.
 It includes a brief outline of the EU institutions and their methods of legislating.

 This is a searchable online version of the official directory of the European Union which is published by the EU’s Publications Office.
 It provides information about the institutions, bodies and agencies of the EU.
 The site is updated weekly.